cclow/50sfit/pages/about.md

 ![December 2011, 10 months after I started](/images/info/201112.jpg)

 Since then, I've tried to learn more, experimenting with my diet and exercise.
+I learned that once you're on the right track, it does not take that much effort to maintain it.
+Even when I exercise very little for periods of three to six months, my weight maintained.

 My goal has gone beyond weight loss to better health, fitness, and living a more fulfilling life.
 Today is my 52nd birthday, five and a half years since I started, and this is a photo I took this morning.